Indonesia 6: Formation

 The band represented Indonesia and Asia alongside participants from 22 groups across 11 countries, including Japan.
 6,500 bands from Japan and 5,500 bands from other countries had originally competed for the opportunity to perform in Tokyo.
 The group's music was primarily influenced by Latin jazz, but they incorporated Indonesian ethnic elements for international appeal.
 Elfa Secioria, their mentor and musical director, emphasized the band's fusion style that blended traditional Indonesian sounds with Latin percussion and modern jazz.
 Yani Danuwijaya, the youngest member at 15 years old, had already gained international recognition through the Junior Original Concert (JOC) in Tokyo and Osaka and had performed for UNICEF and at the United Nations Headquarters in New York.
-Despite his classical training, Yani transitioned into jazz with guidance from Tamam Hussein, focusing on developing his jazz improvisation skills.
+Despite her classical training, Yani transitioned into jazz with guidance from Tamam Hussein, focusing on developing her jazz improvisation skills.

 Discography

-The band's self-titled debut studio album was released in 1989 under Team Records, shortly after their success in Tokyo, showcasing their Latin jazz style with a strong fusion influence and tracks like "Fatamorgana", which drew direct inspiration from Casiopea.
+The band's self-titled debut studio album was released in 1989 under Team Records, shortly after their success in Tokyo, showcasing their Latin jazz style with a strong fusion influence and tracks like "Fatamorgana", which drew direct inspiration from Casiopea and Shakatak.
 The album featured collaborations with prominent artists such as Yana Julio, Harvey Malaihollo, Ferina Widodo, Lita Zen and Malaysian singer Fairuz Hussein.